 2. Solve a Problem

-• Do: Focus on actionable tips your audience can use immediately.
+- Do: Focus on actionable tips your audience can use immediately, delivering the right message to drive engagement.

 Example: A blog post titled “5 Mistakes Killing Your Website Conversions (And How to Fix Them).”